AN ESTABLISHED SAFETY PROFILE DEMONSTRATED ACROSS 2 TRIALS AND >400 NSCLC PATIENTS TREATED WITH KRAZATI® (adagrasib)1-3

 *Denominator used to calculate the rate varied from 106 to 113 based on the number of patients with a baseline value and at least one post-treatment value.1

-ALT=alanine aminotransferase; AST=aspartate aminotransferase; I-O=immunotherapy.
+ALT=alanine aminotransferase; AST=aspartate aminotransferase.

-There were no clinically significant differences in the PK of adagrasib when used concomitantly with a PPI1
+There were no clinically significant differences in the PK of adagrasib when used concomitantly with a PPI.1

 PK=pharmacokinetics; PPI=proton pump inhibitor.

-KRAZATI DISCONTINUATION AND DOSAGE MODIFICATION RATES1
+KRAZATI DISCONTINUATION AND DOSAGE MODIFICATION RATES IN KRYSTAL-11

 DOSE INTERRUPTIONS DUE TO AN AR

-Adverse reactions (ARs) requiring dosage interruption in ≥2% of patients who received KRAZATI included nausea, hepatotoxicity, fatigue, vomiting, pneumonia, renal impairment, diarrhea, QTc interval prolongation, anemia, dyspnea, increased lipase, decreased appetite, dizziness, hyponatremia, muscular weakness, increased amylase, pneumonitis, sepsis, and decreased weight.
+ARs requiring dosage interruption in ≥2% of patients who received KRAZATI included nausea, hepatotoxicity, fatigue, vomiting, pneumonia, renal impairment, diarrhea, QTc interval prolongation, anemia, dyspnea, increased lipase, decreased appetite, dizziness, hyponatremia, muscular weakness, increased amylase, pneumonitis, sepsis, and decreased weight.

 DOSE REDUCTIONS DUE TO AN AR